Chapter 17: Shenandoah II: Leadership and Survival

 proficiency had prevented Triet from mounting an attack on my Dogface

-Battalion perimeter, before my boys could dig-in.
+Battalion perimeter before my boys could dig in.
 Triet's momentum was

-local battlefield and were not that easily replaced.
-It's very possible
+and were not easily replaceable.
+It's very possible that Triet was now

-that Triet was now starting to feel like every time Dick showed up, bad
+starting to feel like every time Dick showed up, bad things happened to

 Does this mean that my Dogface Battalion was starting to become a